Think of the unhealthiest foods imaginable.

 Flavor the potatoes with your favorite seasonings.
 I season mine with black pepper, smoked paprika and turmeric.
 This combination enhances both the appearance and the taste of the fries.

-Bake at 200° C (400° F) for 30 minutes.
+Bake in a preheated 200° C (400° F) oven for 30 minutes.
 Flipping them halfway will ensure crispiness.
 Serve with your favorite sauce or topping.
 My fries are tasty plain and mouthwatering when I top them with plant-based chili and mustard cheese sauce I adapted from The Vegan 8.

 Healthy cookies are still cookies the way healthy pizza is still pizza.
 It’s the idea and concept behind the food that counts, not necessarily the ingredients you put into it.